EmoryMLIP/emory-reu-ret-website/content/projects/2022-mixed-precision/index.md

 <p align="center">
 <img src="img/cs_reg_0.1_blur_Enrm.png" alt="draw" width="300"/>
 </p>
-We can see that the error norms of the three precision levels overlap, proving the result in half precision is close to that in double precision.
+We can see that the error norms of the three precision levels overlap, illustrating that the result in half precision is close to that in double precision.

 <!--
 ### Tomography Reconstruction Using CS